How do I keep my clothes looking new? Well, I don’t iron my clothes anymore. My iron is collecting dust.

 Nowadays, I use a steamer instead.
 It’s really quick because the steamer warms up in less than 30 seconds (usually I just plug my steamer in and go make my bed; it’s piping hot long before I’m finished).
 Also, the steamer I bought on Amazon, here, comes with a standing rack, so I never have to worry about setting up an ironing board.
 All I do is plug in my steamer, throw my clothes on the rack, steam them, and I’m done.

 The actual steaming process usually takes me one or two minutes per garment (yes, really).
 Blazers with thick fabric take a little longer, maybe four or five minutes tops, but this still far outpaces the time and aggravation of ironing my clothes.
 I’ve had this steamer for a few months now and I’m obsessed.
-I talk to everyone about it: my mom, my boss, my boyfriend, my dentist, everyone.
+I talk to everyone about it: my mom, my boss, my boyfriend (lol what boyfriend?), my dentist, everyone.
 I highly recommend it.

 It’s hard to describe how the product works.
 Basically, it’s a handheld device and inside the top of it is a small fan with blades on it.
 The blade fan is covered by a metal sheet with holes in it (see the photo below).
 You brush your sweater with the device and the blade fan trims off the fuzzy parts of the sweater.
 I’ve been really pleased by the results I’ve had with this remover.
 I was so close to throwing away one of my favorite midi-length sweaters until this device brought it back to life.